fkie-cad/talk/README.md

  - /sa ShareAccess flags to open the device.
 Defaults to FILE_SHARE_READ|FILE_SHARE_WRITE =  0x3
  - /p* Printig style for output buffer
     - /pb Print in plain bytes
-    - /pc Print in cols of Address | bytes | ascii
+    - /pc8 Print in cols of Address | bytes | ascii chars
+    - /pc16 Print in cols of Address | words | utf-16 chars
+    - /pc32 Print in cols of Address | dwords
+    - /pc64 Print in cols of Address | qwords

 **Remarks**
 If no input data (`/d`) but an input length (`/i`) is given, the buffer will be filled with As (0x41).